Skip to main content

 1. DMS Backend Server (Go): Handles IPC requests, plugin management, system monitoring, and CLI operations

-2. Quickshell UI Process: Qt/QML runtime that renders the shell interface
+2. Quickshell UI Process: Qt/QML runtime that renders the shell interface (spawned as a child of the backend)

 3. IPC Layer: Unix socket communication between backend and frontend